gideon-wade/NothingCanGoWrong/instructions/instructions.md

 ## Level 2
 #### 1
 Note #1:
-Combine Redamin and Oceamid, then combine the product with the 2nd ingredient again
+Combine Oceamid and Redamin.
+The resulting substance should be Grass Juice.n

 #### 2
 Note #2:
-Mix the product combined from the prevoius room together with the product from the previous step
+Now, mix Grass Juice with Applumid.
+The final product should be Cadrulium.

 #### 3
 Note #3:
-Combine the green juice with the product.
-The resulting liquid should be pink
+Combine Cadrulium with another portion of Grass Juice.
+The resulting liquid should be Princiade.

 #### 4
 Note #4:
-Mix the second ingrendt from the first step with the product of the prevoius step
+Now, take Princiade and mix it with Oceamid.
+This should create Dracula’s Blood.

 #### 5
 Note #5:
-Combine the dark liquid with the yellow.
-This will create Laudle and that should open the door to the next room
+Finally, combine Dracula’s Blood with Applumid.
+If successful, you will get Laudle.
+This should open the door to the next room

 ## Level 2